M66B/NetGuard/FAQ.md

 To read about the need for the notification in the first place, see [question 24](#FAQ24).

 Some Android versions display an additional notification, which might include a key icon.
-This notification can unfortunately not be removed.
+This notification, unfortunately, cannot be removed.

 <a name="FAQ14"></a>
 **(14) Why can't I select OK to approve the VPN connection request?**

 There might be another (invisible) application on top of the VPN connection request dialog.
 Some known (screen dimming) applications which can cause this are *Lux Brightness*, *Night Mode*, and *Twilight*.
-To avoid this problem, at least temporary, close all applications and/or services which may be running in the background.
+To avoid this problem, at least temporarily, close all applications and/or services which may be running in the background.

 <a name="FAQ15"></a>
 **(15) Why won't you support the F-Droid builds?**